bonaventuredossou/multitask_fon/README.md

  To run inference with the model(s), you can use the [testing block](https://github.com/bonaventuredossou/multitask_fon/blob/main/code/run_train.py#L209) defined in our MultitaskFON class.

  # TODO

- - leverage the impact of merging representations in an `additive way` (currently in exploration/running)
  - leverage the impact of `the dynamic weighted average loss`